×

 When we asked people living in Saudi Arabia about club and activities where newcomers can meet others, they responded:

 "Many expats join social and professional clubs in Saudi Arabia such as the International Women's Group and the Riyadh International Sports Club.
 These clubs offer a space for expats to connect, network, and enjoy recreational activities.
 Expats can also meet people through activities like volunteer work, language classes, or religious groups.
-Additionally, they may meet people through work or by attending networking events or conferences in the area," explained one expat living in Saudi Arabia.
+Additionally, they may meet people through work or by attending networking events or conferences in the area," wrote one member in Saudi Arabia.

 What is life like in Saudi Arabia?